kubernetes/minikube/site/content/en/docs/handbook/network_policy.md

 ## Enabling Calico on a Minikube cluster

-It is possible to replace the CNI on a running Minikube cluster, but it is probably easiest to follow the instructions on the [Get Started!]({{<ref "/docs/start/" >}}) page to build the Minikube cluster with Calico installed from the outset.
+It is possible to replace the CNI on a running Minikube cluster, but it is significantly easier to simply append the `--cni calico` flag to the `minikube start` command when following the instructions on the [Get Started!]({{<ref "/docs/start/" >}}) page to build the Minikube cluster with Calico installed from the outset.

 ## Kubernetes Network Policy example